FAQs

 The Master Plan will look to enable new and improved connections between Confederation Heights and the NCC parklands, which include Vincent Massey and Hog’s Back parks.
 The Master Plan will not drive changes to the size, ownership orprograming of these parks, and no development will be proposed on these lands as a part of the master planning process.

-Has there been engagement with Indigenous communities during the master plan process?
+Has there been engagement with Indigenous communities during the master planning process?

 Yes.
 PSPC and Canada Lands are jointly engaging with Indigenous communities and organizations to solicit their input and interests within the master planning process.
 PSPC and Canada Lands continue to solidify these important relationships.

-Does PSPC intend on building new office towers at Confederation Heights?
+Does PSPC intend to build new office towers at Confederation Heights?

 The Master Plan is intended to provide a flexible development framework that will allow PSPC to respond to existing and future departmental needs.
 However, PSPC does not currently anticipate a need for new federal office buildings in its portfolio at Confederation Heights.